ssllabs/ssllabs-scan/ssllabs-api-docs.md

    * unknown - either before the server is checked or when its HTTP response headers are not available
    * absent - header not present
    * invalid - header present, but couldn't be parsed
-   * disabled - header present and syntatically correct, but HPKP is disabled
+   * disabled - header present and syntactically correct, but HPKP is disabled
-   * incomplete - header present and syntatically correct, incorrectly used
+   * incomplete - header present and syntactically correct, incorrectly used
-   * partial - header present and synatatically correct, but not all paths pinned
+   * partial - header present and syntactically correct, but not all paths pinned
-   * valid - header present, syntatically correct, and correctly used
+   * valid - header present, syntactically correct, and correctly used
 * **header** - the contents of the HPKP response header, if present
 * **error** - error message, when the policy is invalid
 * **maxAge** - the max-age value from the policy